 A Saint Bernard is a giant dog breed that grows quickly throughout their puppy years.
 Due to this exponential growth rate and ultimate size of well over a hundred pounds, they can suffer from quite a few health issues.
 These include problems with their bones and joints.

 Because of this, it is actually recommended to give only a finite amount of exercise to a Saint Bernard during their puppy stage and young adulthood.
 Be careful with the type of activity as well.
-Going for a run is not as recommended over a walk or slow hike are more appropriate.
+Going for a run is not as recommended, but a walk or slow hike are more appropriate.
 They love to spend time with their owners and their energy levels are often moderate, so they can suit a more active owner but will also enjoy a laid-back life.
 Still, they require an hour-long walk daily or frequent, short but active play sessions.

 4. Great Dane

 Great Danes are an interesting dog to feature on this list, as their energy level is often actually moderate.
 However, they earned their spot here because of their calm, sedate personalities in the home.

 These sports are no longer as common due to ongoing debate about welfare issues, and Greyhounds are typically simply a beloved family pet.
-Take them out for several walks a day.
-Even better is if you can find a spot for them to run in.
+Take them out for several walks a day, but also make sure you find a secure and fenced off spot for them to run in.

 Greyhounds are renowned not only for their affinity for running but also for their love for blankets.
 In the home, you are likely to find them cuddled under whatever blanket they can find.